meerkat-manor/rediOps/docs/developer_update.md

 Once the OpenAPI definition has been updated the server code needs to be re-generated as the publisher of the API.

+**A server can also be a consumer of other APIs in which case it needs updating when downstream API specifications change.**

 ```mermaid
 ---
 title: Server development update task flow